An end-to-end KNN-based PTV approach for high-resolution measurements and uncertainty quantification: Methodology

 \textbf{Step 5: Velocity field reconstruction and uncertainty estimation}

 On the basis of the selected $K$, and corresponding bin size from Eq.~\ref{Eq.btg}, the velocity for each bin is evaluated as a weighted average of the contributions of all vectors falling in the bin for the $K$ neighbours.
 Differently from Step 2, here vectors belonging to different snapshots are used.
-The weights thus take into account both the distance $d_i$ of the vector to the bin centre and the distance between the neighbours in the feature space $d_{f_i}$.
+The weights thus take into account both the distance $d_i$ of the vector to the bin centre and the distance between the neighbours in the feature space $d_f$.

+The parameter $d_{f_{jk}} $ is the euclidean distance in the feature space between the $k^{th}$ snapshot (where the $i^{th}$ particle falls) and the $j^{th}$ snapshot (the one to rebuild), divided by the norm of $\theta_{w_{z_j}}$ that represents the $z^{th}$ feature test window (the one that contains the bin that contains the $i^{th}$ particle), evaluated only on the $j^{th}$ raw (the snapshot to rebuild).
 The coefficient $\alpha$ is set empirically equal to $4$ to give more relevance to the spatial distance with respect to the distance in the feature space.
+This value, as shown in Sec.~\ref{sec: numerical validation}-\ref{sec: exp validation}, fits well for very different test cases, so we can assume, with a good confidence level, that is not flow-dependent.
 It must be remarked that in Eq.~\ref{Eq.wi} the $u_{p_{i}}$ represent the original velocity vectors, mean flow included.

 Interestingly enough, the statistical dispersion of the vectors in Eq.~\ref{Eq.wi} can be exploited as an indicator of uncertainty, in analogy to the particle disparity method by \cite{sciacchitano2013piv}.
 In our case, the disparity vectors are set as the difference between the value assigned by Eq.~\ref{Eq.wi} and the velocity vector used for its evaluation.
 The instantaneous uncertainty $\hat{\delta}$ is defined as the weighted standard deviation of the disparity vectors: